g-kutty/py-tour/lessons/05/functions.md

 - If you do from math `import *`, however, you have a `problem`: namely, two different functions with the exact same name.

-- Even if your own definitions don't directly conflict with names from imported modules, if you `import *` from several modules at once, you won't be able to `figure out` which variable or function `came from where`.
+- Even if your own definitions don't directly conflict with names from imported modules, if you `import *` from several modules at once, you `won't` be able to `figure out` which variable or function came from where.

-- For these reasons, it's best to stick with either _import module_ and type _module.name_ or just _import_ specific variables and functions from various modules as needed.
+- For these reasons, it's best to stick with either _import module_ and type _module.name_ or just import specific variables and functions from various modules as needed.

 - Below code will show you everything available in the math module.